Reloaded-Project/Reloaded-III/docs/Loader/Platforms/About.md

 - LLVM supports the machine code for your target (e.g. ARM, x86 etc.).
 - Executable format reverse engineered, so you can make linker produce libraries.
 - You can dynamically load libraries.
-- You can arbitrarily execute code in a game process ([write a Bootloader](../../Research/Bootloaders/About.md)).
+- You can arbitrarily execute code in a game process ([write a Bootloader][bootloader]).

 ## Categories Covered in Each Platform

-!!! note "Note: Info on bootstrapping the loader itself is covered under [Bootloader](../Platforms/About.md)."
+!!! note "Note: Info on bootstrapping the loader itself is covered under [Bootloader][bootloader]."

 These topic instead include platform specific caveats and strategies, such as: